-This document describes the format to store DL3 event data for IACTs.
+This document describes the format to store DL3 event data for gamma-ray instruments.

 The main table is EVENTS, which at the moment contains not only event parameters, but also key information about the observation needed to analyse the data such as the pointing position or the livetime.